Sinématiali

 Sinématiali is a town in northern Ivory Coast.
 It is a sub-prefecture of and the seat of Sinématiali Department in Poro Region, Savanes District.
 Sinématiali is also a commune.

 In 2014, the population of the sub-prefecture of Sinématiali was 37,795.

+History

+Sinematiali was attacked by Babemba Traore, Faama of Sikasso, in 1892.

 Villages

 The 91 villages of the sub-prefecture of Sinématiali and their population in 2014 are: